operasoftware/devopera/articles/_posts/2014-07-23-responsive-images-use-cases-code-snippets.md

 For browser windows with a width of 1280 CSS pixels and wider, a full-shot photo with a width of 50% of the viewport width is used; for browser windows with a width of 640-1279 CSS pixels, a photo with a width of 60% of the viewport width is used; for less wide browser windows, a photo with a width that is equal to the full viewport width is used.
 In each case, the browser picks the optional image from a selection of images with widths of 200px, 400px, 800px and 1200px, keeping in mind image width and screen DPI.
 These photos are served as WebP to browsers that support it; other browsers get JPG.

-## Changing image sizes & high-DPI images use case
+## Changing image sizes &amp; high-DPI images use case

 <span class="true">sizes</span> <span class="true">dpi</span> <span class="false">mime</span> <span class="false">art</span>